lukix/genemo/API.md

 Returns a function with a signature matching that of `stopCondition` property of `Genemo.run` options object.
 Use `minFitness` for maximization problems and `maxFitness` for minimization.

 ### **`Genemo.logIterationData({ include, customLogger })`**
+Returns a function which logs iteration data (mostly performance data).
 Returned function is applicable to: `Genemo.run`'s `iterationCallback` parameter.<br />
 Takes an object with the following properties: